ekoontz/jaas_and_kerberos/README.md

 # Introduction

 This is a set of example code to explain how to use Kerberos with the JAAS (Java Authentication and Authorization Service) API.
+The source code is split into two classes, `KerberizedServer.java` and `Client.java`.
+Running `make test` will compile and run them both, at which time they will set up an authenticated context between them and print some debugging information.

+# Standard Sockets and NIO (Java's New IO)

+There are two versions of `KerberizedServer.java`, one in the `master` branch that uses the traditional blocking network sockets API, and one in the `nio` branch that uses NIO.
+The standard sockets version is much shorter and easier to understand, so start with that.

 # Acknowledgements and Related Work